Visual Arts Faculty

 About

-Many museums and libraries have acquired portfolios of Heyman’s work including the Library of Congress, New York Public Library, Yale University Art Gallery, Baltimore Museum of Art, Princeton University Art Museum, Hood Museum of Art, the RISD Museum of Art and the Minneapolis Institute of Arts.
-He has been awarded a 2009 Pew Fellowship in the Arts, three RISD Professional Development Grants, an Independence Foundation Grant, a James Reynolds International Fellowship and residencies at Yaddo, MacDowell and Millay art colonies.
+Many museums and libraries have acquired portfolios of Heyman’s work including the Metropolitan Museum of Art, Library of Congress, New York Public Library, Philadelphia Museum of Art, Getty Library Special Collections, Yale University Art Gallery, Baltimore Museum of Art, Amon Carter Museum of American Art, Princeton University Art Museum, Hood Museum of Art, the Virginia Museum of Fine Arts, RISD Museum of Art and the Minneapolis Institute of Arts.

-Mr. Heyman’s work was featured in “Male Desire: Homosexual Desire in American Art,” (Harry Abrams, ’05) by Jonathan Weinberg, and has been reviewed in many publications including The New York Times, Art in America, The Chicago Tribune, National Public Radio, The Philadelphia Inquirer, City Paper, Boston Globe, as well as many other publications.
-His work was featured in Esquire in 2008, and the 2009 edition of Best American Nonrequired Reading.
+Heyman’s work was featured in “Male Desire: Homosexual Desire in American Art,” (Harry Abrams, ’05) by Jonathan Weinberg, and has been reviewed in many publications including The New York Times, Art in America, The Chicago Tribune, National Public Radio, The Philadelphia Inquirer, City Paper, and Boston Globe, among others.
+His work was featured in Esquire in 2008 and the 2009 edition of Best American Nonrequired Reading.
 Heyman holds degrees from Dartmouth College and the University of Pennsylvania and currently teaches at Princeton and the Rhode Island School of Design.
 He grew up on Long Island.

 EXHIBITION NEWS/REVIEWS